CatSkald/legendary-creatures/pages/about.en.md

 ---
-title: "About"
+title: "About the project"
 description: "About the project"
 page: true
 ---

-## About the project

-An encyclopaedia of creatures originating from the folklore, legends, mythos, tales with rich search and extensive categorisation.
+This site is an encyclopaedia of creatures originating from the folklore, legends, mythos, tales with rich search and extensive categorisation.

-The information on our website is gathered from different sources and we cannot guarantee its accuracy or correctness.
+The information on our site is gathered from different sources and we cannot guarantee its accuracy or correctness.
 It is up to the reader to verify the information.
 We do try to mention the sources if possible.

 Please contact us if you find any errors in the articles.